 her three sisters in 1936.

 In 1925, Pearl married Bert, a man who was quite the handyman and could do a little of everything.
+He was also a World War 1 veteran.
 I was told he was a very smart man and that there was nothing he couldn't do.
 Unfortunately, he worked mostly odd jobs, and to help make extra pennies during this time of the Great Depression, my grandmother would put her girls to bed then head out and sell apples on the street.

 My mother told us how on one particular 1930s Christmas she and her sisters received a doll and carriage for their gift: two got the doll and the other two got the carriage, In this way all four would be forced to play together.